willothy/flatten.nvim/README.md

         -- tab            -> open in new tab
         -- split          -> open in split
         -- vsplit         -> open in vsplit
-        -- func(new_bufs) -> only open the files, allowing you to handle window opening yourself.
+        -- func(new_bufs, argv) -> only open the files, allowing you to handle window opening yourself.
         -- Argument is an array of buffer numbers representing the newly opened files. open = "current",
         -- Affects which file gets focused when opening multiple at once